-Our procedures in respect of management's assessment of the impairment indicators of investments in subsidiaries included:
+Our procedures in respect of management's assessment of the impairment indicators of investments included:

-- understanding has been obtained of a new methodology for determining the fixed profit accounted for in power energy tariff and checking the calculation of tariff by management based on the new methodology; - verification of accuracy and relevance of key assumptions used by management to perform the impairment indicator analysis; - consideration of economic and market trends in the energy sector.
+- verification of accuracy and relevance of key assumptions used by management to perform the impairment indicator analysis; - consideration of economic and market trends in the energy sector.

-We received, inspected and evaluated the model used by management's experts to assess the impairment of assets of "ALES" JSC and assessed the methodology and the main assumptions used in the model, and their consistency with the budgets and business plans, external information and our expertise, taking into account the specifics of the industry.
+We received, inspected and evaluated the model used by management's experts to assess the impairment of investments in "Samruk-Green Energy" LLP, "Ereymentau Wind Power" LLP and share in "Semirechye Energy" LLP and assessed the methodology and the main assumptions used in the model, and their consistency with the budgets and business plans, external information and our expertise, taking into account the specifics of the industry.
 We engaged our valuation experts to form our conclusion in relation to the assumptions and methodology used for impairment assessment.

-Our procedures in respect of management's assessment of the impairment of investment in subsidiary included:
+Our procedures in respect of management's assessment of the impairment test included: